-Today I’m so excited to share a tutorial with you for a homemade candle inside my favorite tea tin.
+Today I'm so excited to share a tutorial with you for a homemade candle inside my favorite tea tin.
 This is a fun project to do with friends and makes a great gift for a foodie friend!
+The DIY Tea Tin Candle will be a gift that keeps on giving each time it is used.

 Wayyyyyy back in the day, my sister wrote a post for Sweet Cayenne called DIY Coffee Cup Candles.
 Since it was published three years ago, it has become THE MOST popular post on my blog, bringing in tens of thousands of visitors each year!
 Crazy since this is a food blog, right???
 Well, I've grown to really love making homemade candles over the years - so much so that I sold them on Etsy for a while!
 I always have supplies on hand to whip up a candle for a friend's birthday gift or to make a new scent for us to enjoy when the season changes.
 It is a really relaxing and easy DIY project, and I love how the house smells as the candle is curing!